mheinzler/sublime-character-table/README.rst

 - Mnemonic (if present), see `Character Mnemonics ("Digraphs")`_
 - Unicode Character Name

-There is also a little preview for the character opened.
+There is also a little preview for selected character.

 Character Mnemonics ("Digraphs")
 --------------------------------